RandyGaul/cute_framework/doc/protocol.md

 <no data>           0 bytes
 ```

-The *keepalive packet* is only sent if no *keepalive packet*'s, *disconnect packet*'s, or *payload packet*'s have been received within KEEPALIVE_FREQUENCY seconds during the client *connected* state.
+The *keepalive packet* is only sent if no *keepalive packet*'s, *disconnect packet*'s, or *payload packet*'s have been sent within KEEPALIVE_FREQUENCY seconds during the client *connected* state.
 If none of these packets are received by either the client or the server, the connection is terminated after `connection timeout` seconds.

 ### Connection Denied Packet